 Wagner: Tannhäuser - Kozub, Hillebrecht, Kehl, Nurmela, van Mill, Kollo; Wallberg.
 Venezia, 1969

-• The sound in Act II is muffled relative to the other acts.
+The sound quality is generally good, though Act II is somewhat muffled compared to the rest of the performance.

 In Stereo